arwan07/Pengujian/README.md

 # Pengujian
-This is code for case BinarySearch and the test case using junit
+This is the code for the case of BinarySearch and the test case using junit